-- ii.
-Have assets in excess of £500m;

-- Money Market Funds (MMFs) CNAV LNAV VNAV £11m.
+- Money Market Funds (MMFs) CNAV £11m

-- UK Government (including gilts, Treasury Bills and the DMADF).
+- UK Government (including gilts, Treasury Bills and the DMADF)

-- Local authorities, parish councils etc.
+- Local authorities, parish councils etc

-- Housing associations.
+- Housing associations

-- Supranational institutions.
+- Supranational institutions

-- Property funds and corporate Bonds- We may consider these funds if they

-meet the creditworthiness criteria.
-No decision will be made on the use of

-these funds without Council approval.

 Use of additional information other than credit ratings.
-Additional requirements under the Code require the Council to supplement credit rating information.
+Additional requirements under the Code require the Authority to supplement credit rating information.
 Whilst the above criteria rely primarily on the application of credit ratings to provide a pool of appropriate counterparties for officers to use, additional operational market information will be applied before making any specific investment decision from the agreed pool of counterparties.
 This additional market information (for example Credit Default Swaps, rating Watches/Outlooks) will be applied to compare the relative security of differing investment opportunities.

 Time and monetary limits applying to investments.
-The time and monetary limits for institutions on the Council's counterparty list are as follows (these will cover both specified and non-specified investments): -
+The time and monetary limits for institutions on the Authority's counterparty list are as follows (these will cover both specified and non-specified investments): -